krzysztofprz/InterestingStuff/README.md

 * https://www.iloveimg.com/ [Website containing a lot of useful tools e.g. many images processing, converting, watermarking, etc. ]
 * https://sqldbm.com/Home/ [SQL Database Modeler for various database types]
+* https://app.any.run/ [Interactive Online Malware Analysis Sandbox.
+Do you have any suspicious link?
+Test it there]